zammad/zammad-org/src/sr/tutorials/sso-kerberos.md

 This setting is case-sensitive.

-#### Warning: received token seems to be NTLM, which isn't supported by the Kerberos module.
+#### Warning: Received token seems to be NTLM, which isn't supported by the Kerberos module.
 Check your IE configuration

 Is your Zammad host accessible at an FQDN?
 This error may indicate that you configured your Zammad host as a numeric IP address instead.